wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_data_locality.md

 **[A.3.4.p3.5]** Assuming the wide-area latency was not a problem, and that we would achieve 500 MB/sec data transfer rate, what would the parallel efficiency be?
-How close is it from the efficiency when assuming that all I/O take zero time.
+How close is it from the efficiency when assuming that all I/O takes zero time?
 <div class="ui accordion fluid">
   <div class=" title">
     <i class="dropdown icon"></i>